edysfy/Group_website/uxDesign.md

 <img src="supporting_images/landingpopup.png" width="500">
 </p>

+Initially, we didn't implement an 'about' page in the application.
+We were thinking of implementing it, so we left the 'about' text on the navbar.
 Results of the questionnaire also showed that 80% of people thought an 'about' page would be useful for further clarification.
 As a response to this, we created an 'about' page, confirming what the website intends to do, and how:

 <p align="center">
 <img src="supporting_images/About_page.png" width="700">